OZCAP/terraform-provider-terminal-coffee/README.md

 make install
 ```

-This will install the provider for the darwin_amd64 architecture.
-Edit the Makefile to match your system's architecture.
+This will install the provider for your system's architecture.
+Edit the `OS_ARCH` variable in the Makefile if needed.

 ## Using the provider